 Wild Rice Salad

 This helps plump the raisins slightly.

-To bring it all together, combine the roasted carrots, cooked wild rice, pistachios, and raisins in a big bowl:
+To bring it all together, combine the roasted carrots, cooked and cooled wild rice, toasted pistachios, and raisins in a big bowl:

 Add fresh arugula and lemon vinaigrette:

 The lemon vinaigrette recipe is easy to make, and so flavorful.
-I don’t recommend substituting a storebought dressing, as it just won’t compare!
+I don’t recommend substituting a storebought dressing, as it just won’t compare to the fresh lemon juice and lemon zest that’s in there!

 Toss everything together to distribute the ingredients:

 Taste a little bit and see if it needs any more seasoning.
-Sometimes I add a small pinch of salt, and toss again.
+Sometimes I add a small pinch of salt, and toss again right in the mixing bowl.

+Wild Rice Salad